crosswalk-project/crosswalk-website/public/blog/what-is-crosswalk.md

 ## Using Intel® XDK to build a Crosswalk based Android App

 You can use the Intel® XDK to develop, test, debug, profile and build your Crosswalk App.
 You can either start with creating a new project or play with some of our existing Crosswalk demos like the WebRTC Video, Threejs WebGL or any of the existing Cordova samples to explore using XDK with Crosswalk.

+<div class="pullquote" data-pullquote="features requested by app developers are enabled in Crosswalk and can be used today"></div>

 There is also a [detailed documentation](http://software.intel.com/en-us/html5/xdkdocs#508153) explaining how to use the different features of the Intel XDK for development of a Crosswalk based Android App.

 Here are some important points you should keep in mind when using Crosswalk with the Intel XDK: